Diesel Technology | MCTC

 Diesel Technology

 Fuel your career with hands-on experience servicing medium and heavy-duty trucks.
-The trucking industry is growing, along with job opportunities for skilled technicians.

 If you're interested in a career repairing and servicing medium and heavy duty trucks, then this program is for you.
 Academic courses, theory courses and laboratory experiences are designed to promote success in the diesel technology repair field.
 You will get hands-on experience repairing late model, medium and heavy duty trucks.